antiproton/lightsquare/README.md

 ------------

 - Download the code
-- Put it somewhere where index.html is at the root of a webserver (e.g. in an Apache virtual host)
+- Put it somewhere where index.html is at the root of a webserver
-- Redirect all URLs without a file extension to /index.html (optional - the view is determined by the URL using the history API so this is required for navigating directly to URLs other than index.html)
+- Redirect all URLs without a file extension to /index.html*
+- `cd` to the downloaded directory
-- `$bower install` (`#npm install -g bower` to get the bower command)
+- Run `$bower install` (run `#npm install -g bower` to get the bower command)

+*This step is optional.
+If omitted, the app will work correctly when you visit `/` or `/index.html`, and then click around and use the back button.
+It won't work if you point your browser directly to a URL like `/game/123`, for example by refreshing the page or following a link or bookmark.
+See the example apache virtual host for a mod_rewrite-based solution for this.

 **Note** - `bower` seems to require the `node` command, which can be obtained by installing the `node-legacy` package, or possibly by just symlinking /usr/bin/node